hckhanh/bloggrails/README.md

 * Ruby `2.3.3` or above
 * Rails `5.1.1`
+* PostgresSQL

 ## Configuration

-To deploy to the VPS server or Heroku, you have to configure these environment vairables:
+To deploy to the VPS server or Heroku, you have to configure these environment variables:

 {: .table}